agmip/agmip.github.io/docs/DOME.md

 DOME files - A DOME (Data Overlay for Multi-model Export) file supplies additional information to supplement data collected in a field experiment.
 Addition of DOME data does not alter the original dataset and multiple DOMEs can be combined to create complex scenarios for simulation.

-DOME functions are available (see http://research.agmip.org/display/itwiki/The+DOME) to estimate modeling inputs such as initial water content, initial N distribution, and planting date.
+DOME functions are available (see link) to estimate modeling inputs such as initial water content, initial N distribution, and planting date.

 There are three kinds of DOME files:
 * Field overlay DOMEs add information to supplement a baseline simulation.
 These data are used in addition to data collected in the field and are provided solely to complete model input data required for this baseline simulation.